ThunderConstellations/ThunderConstellations.io/README.md

 **What I do:**
 - 🏥 Healthcare case management & team leadership
-- 💻 Full-stack development (React, TypeScript, Node.js)
+- 💻 It Support / Entry level develop
 - 🎨 UI/UX design with a focus on accessibility
 - 🤖 AI integration and automation
 - 📊 Data visualization and analytics